VolkovBos/jobboard_milestone3/README.md

 # BOS UP jobboard - Milestone Project 3

 ## Introduction
 Welcome to [BOS UP](https://jobboard-milestone3.herokuapp.com/)!
-This site was created to get more interactive with our candidate and give them insights in the status of our vacancies and ongoing applications.
+This site is created to let potential candidates know who we are and what we do.
+And also we want to give the option to see if they want to come and join us!
+If a candidate registers on our site and our recruiter has had contact with them, the candidate can apply on several cool and interesting vacancies.
+At all time they can see where they are in the application process, which will get them more engaged with the whole team.
+I hope you take a look at the site and maybe we will see you at the meeting!

 ![alt text](static/img/responsive.jpg)